imse440/imse440.github.io/docs/source/project.rst

     - Plan on how to answer question described but lacking clarity
     - No discussion of how analysis and modeling may be used to answer research questions
 - **Composition**
-    - **The proposal was clearly written, coherent, and well organized.**
+    - **The proposal was clearly written, coherent, and well organized**
     - Writing and organization needs improvement
-    - Not clear, coherent, or lacks overall organization.
+    - Not clear, coherent, or lacks overall organization

 Research poster